Before we can run Python code on our computer, we need to install the Python interpreter on our system.

 IDLE

-IDLE is the integrated development environment (IDE) that comes included with the standard installation of Python.
+IDLE is the integrated development environment (IDE) that comes included with the standard Python installation.
 It provides a code editor, an interactive Python interpreter, and basic debugging tools.

-IDLE is very basic, and I only recommend it for the simplest tasks or for a couple of quick tests.
-It is more common to use a more complete IDE like VS Code 👇.
+IDLE is very basic, and I only recommend it for the simplest tasks, or for a couple of quick tests.
+Normally, we would use a more complete IDE like VS Code 👇.

 Visual Studio Code